 Jump to:

-- A blog post that changed my lookout
+- A blog post that changed my outlook

-- why it is important to work on old blog posts?
+- Why is it important to update old blog posts?

 - Sunday Mutton Curry- Kochi Pathar Jhol